dart-lang/site-www/src/_guides/language/sound-dart.md

 highlights an unsound implicit cast from `List<dynamic>` to `List<int>`.
 The `list` variable has static type `List<dynamic>`.
-This is because the initializing declaration `var list = []` doesn't provide the analyzer with enough information for it to infer a type more specific than `dynamic`.
+This is because the initializing declaration `var list = []` doesn't provide the analyzer with enough information for it to infer a type argument more specific than `dynamic`.
-The `fn()` function expects a list of type `int`, causing a mismatch of types.
+The `fn()` function expects a parameter of type `List<int>`, causing a mismatch of types.

 When adding a type annotation (`<int>`) on creation of the list (highlighted below) the analyzer complains that a string argument can't be assigned to